red5pro/red5pro-common/README.md

 ```

 #### Anonymous Access
-For *public* access to the artifacts, you'll need to modify your Maven `settings.xml` or use the example below:
+For *public* access to the artifacts, you'll need to modify your Maven `.m2/settings.xml` or use the example below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>